 As you can see, excessive alcohol consumption has some pretty serious effects on the body; our casual cultural mindset about the consequences –- a hangover –- gloss over the ugly truth of what happens inside the body when we over-consume alcohol.

-Contact Dr. Joni Labbe at the Labbe Health Center for tips on dealing with a hangover and how to manage Hashimoto’s hypothyroidism.
+Contact our team for tips on dealing with a hangover and how to manage Hashimoto’s hypothyroidism.